-MUSI 249 Contemporary Vocal Pedagogy: How to Teach Contemporary Voice voice and demonstrates how to teach safely and effectively.
+MUSI 249 Contemporary Vocal Pedagogy: How to Teach Contemporary Voice

+0.15 EFTS OL, OC This paper equips singers with scientific knowledge on the voice and demonstrates how to teach safely and effectively.
 The paper encompasses vocal anatomy and physiology, practical techniques and critical listening.